Planning to grow ginger in your garden and wondering what can impact a good yield!

 But if you live in colder zones, planting in pots is a better solution.
-This is because the plant will have to be kept indoors if the temperatures drop below 50℉ especially during winter or nights.
+This is because the plant will have to be kept indoors if the temperatures drop below 50℉, especially during winter or night.

 Humidity should not be confused with water content in the soil.
 Actually, humidity is the amount or percentage of gaseous water present in the air.
 To stimulate the best ginger root formation, you should have near-tropical conditions in which ginger grows naturally.

 Tropical areas receive lots of rainfall.
 This rainfall in combination with high temperatures causes rapid evaporation of this water.
 This leads to humid conditions.

 Ginger doesn’t grow well in areas of low humidity.
 Lack of standard humidity could also lead to a reduction in flowers, flowers may cease altogether.

 Temperature and humidity go hand in hand and both should be at optimum levels for best Ginger growth.

 Growing ginger for the first time is a new experience, that’s why you need to know about the following factors that can help you succeed in your gardening endeavors.

 - Picking the right ginger rhizome is a vital factor in making sure that you harvest large flavorful ginger.
 Choose the largest, healthiest ginger rhizomes that have numerous ‘eyes” or growth points.